Gregory Barbaccia

 Within the OMB CIO office itself, DOGE-tracker reporting and ProPublica disclosures identify Allan Mangaser as Senior Adviser to the CIO—also a Palantir and Theorem Partners alumnus, co-located with Barbaccia in the same office Connection #3280.
 A separate concentration exists at OMB’s budget function: Thomas Williams, OMB’s defense budget director, disclosed spousal Palantir stock holdings of $2 million–$10 million; he was named alongside Barbaccia in POGO’s Gold Rush report on Silicon Valley financial ties among administration officials Connection #3282.

 The cross-agency dimension extends to Treasury: Sam Corcos, a DOGE-placed Treasury CIO, oversees the IRS’s Palantir contract from that agency’s side while Barbaccia’s FITARA authority covers the policy framework that governs it Connection #3283.
-Peter Thiel, Palantir’s co-founder and a major political donor to members of the current administration, sits at the originating node of this network Connection #3079.
+Peter Thiel, Palantir’s co-founder and a political donor to members of the current administration, is the common figure connecting these Palantir-to-government placements Connection #3079.

 Financial Disclosures and Holdings